 I didn’t know it, but Justice Stevens cites my friend Jeff Small’s master oeuvre, Caperton v.
 A. T. Massey Coal, as a case in point for corporate malfeasance in the electoral process.
-It has been argued earlier that same year.
-Two thousand nine, a year to go down in infamy.
-Though Jeff had crowed about his Machiavellian stacking of the West Virginia Supreme Court, the case in question gets kicked up to the highest court in the land, the US Supremes, on account of Jeff’s boy not stepping aside in spite of an obvious conflict of interest.
+The argument is earlier that same year.
+Two thousand nine, a year that will go down in infamy.
+Though my democracidal buddy Jeff crowed about his Machiavellian stacking of the West Virginia Supreme Court, the case in question gets kicked up to the highest court in the land, the US Supremes, on account of Jeff’s boy not stepping aside in spite of an obvious conflict of interest, the accused party being the prime donor to his election campaign.
 The case is kicked back to West Virginia with the stipulation that its chief recuse himself from judgment.
 Only the reactionary diehard Antonin Scalia somehow doesn’t deem it a no-brainer that the bought-and-paid-for chief justice should recuse himself from his lord and master Don Blankenship’s case.
 But in the end, Jeff and his shadowy Fortune 100 buddies get precisely what they paid for.
-Though their boy has to hold his horses as the State Supreme Court retries the case, two of the opposing judges mysteriously have to step down from the West Virginia bench.
+Though their boy has to hold his horses as the State Supreme Court retries the case, two of the opposing judges mysteriously step down from the West Virginia bench.
 The original verdict is reaffirmed on a technicality.
 Plus ca change.
 Justice Stevens tries to make the manifestly sane point—if you can buy a state supreme court chief justice you can buy any elected official.
 You can imagine my bedazzlement when the justice enters my consultation room.
-Such an eminently sound and sober soul , you’d never imagine him on the couch of a prescription pad wielding shrink like me.
+Such an eminently sound and sober soul , you’d never imagine him on the couch of a prescription-pad-wielding shrink like me.
 But there he is, Mr. Deeds all six feet plus of him stretched out on my couch, baleful as a hound who’s lost the scent.
 I can tell you all this without fear of breaching confidentiality because at the time of The Redemption from which I am writing nothing is hidden.
 Everyone’s come back to life and it all looks kind of silly.
 JP assures me he still thinks it’s a pretty good story.

+My waiting room is repopulated by guys with curly wires sticking out from behind their ears.
 Excitement and apprehension, the heady emotional cocktail with which I greet my honored guest.
 I come in on a Sunday to make sure my colleagues have scrammed.
-The waiting room is repopulated by guys with curly wires sticking out from behind their ears.
 Over the phone in his pleasant understated Midwestern drawl he asks me, “Dr. Diamond, might you consider a house call, maybe a sip of bourbon and tête-à-tête in my drawing room?”
 I pause for what seems an eternity, check my pulse, and remember one of my mentors’ admonishments, ‘Special care is bad care’.
 “Your Honor, that is a tempting suggestion,” I begin in as even a tone as I can muster.
 “I’m sure it would be lovely to join you for a sip.
 But I am bound by my professional standards that tell me it’s a bad idea to change venues.
 I can try to accommodate your security and confidentiality needs, or I can refer you to someone else who may have a different standard operating procedure.”
 I hear the long intake of breath on the other end of the line.
 “Dr. Diamond, my investigations into your practice have been quite thorough.
 I am convinced you are the professional to whom I wish to spill my beans, as it were.
 Frankly I can’t afford to waste the time or money on vetting someone else.
 Also, I understand you’ve got more than a passing interest in the art of, uh, the written word.
 Might be very handy in this instance.
 So let’s see what you and I can hammer out.”
 Turns out one of my more likely qualifiers is that the intersection of the Venn diagram of our respective social circles is the null set.

 * * * * *

-It is the day Nebuchadnezzar lays siege to Jerusalem.
-My second meeting with JP coincides with the Fast of Tevet.
-Two and a half years before the walls of the holy city will be breached.
-The next fast, to commemorate the second stage of the dissolution of everything, the seventeenth of Tammuz.
+Nebuchadnezzar lays siege to Jerusalem.
+My second meeting with JP coincides with the Fast of Tevet, the commemoration of the beginning of the siege.
+Two and a half years later the walls of the holy city will be breached.
+That’s the next fast, the seventeenth of Tammuz.
 Then we roll through the three penitential weeks leading up to the ninth of Av, when the children of Israel fast in mourning for the razing of the Holy Temple by the Romans.
 The same date on the calendar that the Babylonians led the city magi away from their smoking Temple in chains exactly 656 years earlier.
 Game over, the karmic archer hits his mark again.
-After heroic calendar juggling, we only manage to schedule the one previous session, Sunday, November 15.
-The news of the first couple weeks of November swirls in, a malevolent mist, setting nerves on edge across the whole embattled nation.
+After heroic calendar juggling, we only managed to schedule the first session, Sunday, November 15.
+November’s news swirls in, a malevolent mist, setting nerves on edge across the whole embattled nation.
 Maj.
 Nidal Malik Hasan, an army psychiatrist, shoots up Fort Hood, Texas; DC sniper John Allen Muhammad is executed in Virginia; the organizer of the 9/11 attacks, Khalid Shaikh Mohammed, is arraigned for trial in Manhattan.
-Someone is pointing a loaded weapon at the heart of America, but it isn’t the ‘bad hombres’ President Bush tells us about on TV.
-There is a nest of vipers in his very own political gang who are quietly delivering their venom behind the scenes.
+Someone is pointing a loaded weapon at the heart of America, but it isn’t the ‘bad hombres’ President Bush talks about on TV.
+There is a nest of vipers in his very own political gang who are quietly injecting their venom behind the scenes.
 After my first meeting with JP in mid November, Thanksgiving and an endless forced march of family and professional to-do’s push the second session off until Sunday, December 27.

 * * * * *

-I have one of my weird lucid dreams.
+One of my weird lucid dreams happens around then.
 It is either right before the five day psycho-amanuensis marathon or sometime in the middle of it.
 Not sure the exact chronology, but the minute I wake up I write down the words that I hear in the dream.
 Seems important.
 The scene is eerily familiar, but I can’t begin to tell you where it is.
 There’s an old man in a rumpled flannel shirt and jeans, thick reading glasses.
-He’s standing on the porch of an old farmhouse reading out loud.
-His voice is immortal.
+He’s standing on the porch of an ancient farmhouse reading out loud.
+His voice is that of an immortal.
 I hope I’ll hear it again someday.
 I can still feel its reverb in my gut.
 I am part of a crowd sitting on blankets in some kind of meadow, a scraggly wooded grove behind us.
 We are mesmerized by the man’s oration:

 Earthquake rumble, temblor pass through me, let fly the bricks from the outer wall to the city.
 I am preparing for nothing.
 I want to take back those words but it’s too late.
 Hysteresis.
 What do engineers know?
 A type of process, once begun, the devil to reverse.
 Who would hold out their hands to catch the bricks as they shake loose from the walls?
 Who would gather the dust of centuries shed by the crumbling structure?
 Only a fool.
 Embrace the armies of the Empire that are fast upon me.
 This is a purgation one would not wish on anybody.
 All mine.
 The memories of over half a lifetime packed into boxes or tossed into a dumpster in the driveway.
 Yet there are treasures, long hidden, that surface—a map of an imaginary universe, a bag of silver coins.
 Where is the bliss in this?
 Zeroing in on nothing.
 Today I will have nothing to eat.